2025 Spiritual Walks of Northern Japan

 Tour Overview

-2024 Spiritual Walks of Northern Japan takes you to walks in the hauntingly beautiful northern part of Honshu (main) Island of Japan known as “Tohoku” for 13 days.
+The 2025 Spiritual Walks of Northern Japan takes you on walks in the hauntingly beautiful northern part of Honshu (main) Island of Japan known as “Tohoku” for 13 days.
+The area is truly off the beaten path, hard to access by public transport therefore an ideal destination to visit on a small group tour.

-Specialist northern Japan travel guides will help you to get the most from your northern Honshu tour; the local culture, the history and of course the best walking tracks of Tohoku.
-Seeing regional cities and small towns on foot with your guide will also give you some exceptional insights into the life in this part of Japan.
+Tohoku is full of hidden gems.
+Our northern Japan specialist guides will help you to have truly immersive experiences in the rural part of Tohoku; the local culture, the history and the best walking tracks.
+Seeing regional cities and small towns on foot with your guide will also give you some exceptional insights into life in this part of Japan.

 Itinerary